Elder O. B. Mink

 with issues not vital to the welfare of the church.
 Such as; who should sing

-what parts in the church choir or groups, a plurality of organ and piano
+what parts in the church choir or groups, a plurality of organ and piano players

-in the church.
+the church.
 The first schism in the body is the devil’s floodgate through

 which every manner of evil pours into the church.
-“For where envying
+“For where envying and

-(James 3:16) “Opinions are like noses, everybody has one,” but woe
+3:16) “Opinions are like noses, everybody has one,” but

-church to the scorn and derision of her enemies.
+the church to the scorn and derision of her enemies.
 Schism in the body tends

 to hinder prayer, demands time that could otherwise be used for the propagation